ergo-services/ergo/docs/extra-library/applications/pulse.md

       path: /var/tempo/wal
 ```

-Point Pulse at `tempo:4318` with `Insecure: true`.
+Point Pulse at `URL: "http://tempo:4318/v1/traces"`.
+The option is the full OTLP/HTTP endpoint rather than a `host:port` pair, and there is no `Insecure` field - plain HTTP is just an `http://` URL.
 In Grafana, add Tempo as a data source (`http://tempo:3200`) and use the Explore view to search for traces by trace ID or attributes.